deltachat/deltachat-pages/en/help.md

-If the involved e-mail servers support [MTA-STS](https://datatracker.ietf.org/doc/html/rfc8461) then transport encryption will be enforced in all inter e-mail server communications in which case Delta Chat communications will never be exposed in cleartext to the network even if the message was not end-to-end-encrypted.
+If the involved e-mail servers support [MTA-STS](https://datatracker.ietf.org/doc/html/rfc8461) then transport encryption will be enforced in all inter e-mail server communications in which case Delta Chat communications will never be exposed in cleartext to the network even if the message was not end-to-end encrypted.

 Note that [maintaining end-to-end encryption](#whene2e) on top of TLS encryption is highly advisable because it provides safety between your device and a contact's device,